thisguyistotallyben/ben/README.md

 ## But why?
 Glad you asked.
 Ncurses can be a pain to work with, but BEN is here to help.

-With BEN, you can quickly get snazzy command line interfaces up and running quickly with minimal boilerplate code.
+With BEN, you can quickly get snazzy command line interfaces (CLI) up and running quickly with minimal boilerplate code.

+But why even CLIs, you ask?
+They run on basically any hardware specs and can be run without a display server (X, Wayland, etc.), which means you can have fancy interfaces remotely, such as over SSH.
+Plus, there is even mouse support.

 ## But how?
 Also a great question, theoretical person reading me.
 I haven't exactly built anything else out yet, so if your still reading this, I'm currently making magic happen or I've given up :/

+#### High level explanation
+BEN will essentially wrap around ncurses, an existing library that handles all the actual command line manipulation, making it easier to use.

 ## Count me in!
 Your excitement for command line interfaces pleases me!